Here is a little glimpse into the world of IGC and our initiatives beyond summer camp!

 - We are proud to sponsor the National Association for Intercollegiate Gymnastics Club (NAIGC), the volunteer organization that serves as the governing body for college and university club teams in the United States.
 Thanks to NAIGC, there are now over 110 universities spread across 40 states with gymnastics clubs that offer men’s and women’s gymnastics opportunities for beginners through international competitors.

-- We sponsor major international competitions, including the 2013 World Championships in Belgium, and the 2014 European Championships & 2016 World Cup in Bulgaria.
+- We sponsor major international competitions, including the 2013 World Championships in Belgium, the 2014 European Championships, 2016 World Cup in Bulgaria, & the 2017 World Championships in Montréal.

 - IGC has supported and continues to support athletes who are pushing the boundaries of our sport.
 For example, we are delighted to support 7-time Olympian Oksana Chusovitina in her training and competitions as she continues in the sport of gymnastics.